 The D8 Advance is a powder diffractometer for powder XRD applications in Bragg-Brentano geometry.
 It is equipped with a standard Copper X-ray tube and a Vantec-1 linear detector for high-speed data collection.

 Bruker D2 Phaser Diffractometer

 The D2 phaser is a compact benchtop diffractometer for powder XRD applications in Bragg-Brentano geometry.
 It is equipped with a Copper X-ray tube and a LynxEye linear detector for high-speed data collection in the standard mode.

 Oxford Diffraction XCalibur PX Ultra

-The XCalibur PX Ultra is a 4-circle (theta, chi, phi and Kappa) diffractometer with a high-speed, low noise, ccd Onyx area detector.
-The detector is optimized for macromolecular single crystal studies but is equally useful in examining bulk structure in materials such as fibers or films.
-It is also useful in determining single crystal orientation.
-The unit is equipped with an Oxford CryoJet coldstream for sensitive samples.
+The Xcalibur is equipped with a fine focus Copper X-ray tube and a high-speed Onyx CCD 2D detector to collect high-quality diffraction data.
+The 4-circle kappa goniometer allows easy crystal mounting and alignment.
+It is optimized for macromolecular single crystal studies but is equally useful in examining bulk structure in materials such as fibers or films.
+It is also helpful in determining single crystal orientation